Recycling is Collected Every Second Week

 Christmas Day and New Year’s Day fall on Tuesday so rubbish and recycling will be picked up a day later from your normal recycling day for the rest of both weeks.

-- E.g. If your normal collection day would have been Tuesday 25 December, put your rubbish and recycling out a day later, on the Wednesday.
+- E.g. If your normal collection day would have been Tuesday 25 December, put your rubbish and recycling out a day later, on Wednesday.

 - That pattern continues throughout each week, with Friday collections moving to Saturday.